-ESG considerations are an integrated part of Albion's investment process, from pre investment to exit, designed to create value for investors and develop sustainable long-term strategies for portfolio companies.
+ESG considerations are an integrated part of Albion's full investment process, designed to create value for investors and develop sustainable long term strategies for portfolio companies.
 This is reflected in the transparency of reporting, governance principles adopted by the Company and the portfolio companies, and increasingly in the positive environmental or socially impactful nature of investments made.
 Where relevant, climate-specific issues are also considered.

-Albion integrates ESG through all aspects of the investment process:
+Albion integrates ESG across all aspects of the investment process: